 This scenic retreat boasts nearly 1,700 acres of lakeside land that’s perfect for recreation and relaxation.
 Its claim to fame is Lake Lurleen, a 250-acre lake that offers endless opportunities for fishing, swimming, paddleboarding, and boating.
 The park also features 23 miles of multi-use trails and facilities for family fun, including a Nature Center, play and picnic areas, a beach, and more.

 Lake Tuscaloosa, Lake Nichols, and Harris Lake provide exciting summer lake adventures within the city limits.
 Each lake offers its own unique charms: Lake Tuscaloosa is known for fishing and boating; Lake Nichols is the place to go for paddleboarding and birdwatching; and Harris Lake offers stunning hiking trails and a sandy beach for swimming.

 A clear summer morning is the perfect time to visit Moundville Archeological Park, a 326-acre exhibit that showcases magnificent monuments built by native Mississippian people over 800 years ago.
 You can explore what’s left of the prehistoric community and visit the park museum to view the stunning treasures that have been unearthed over the centuries.

-If you haven’t yet, summer is a great time for a crowd-free campus tour of the University of Alabama.
-Current students lead visitors on an in-depth walking tour of iconic campus spots like Denny Chimes, Gorgas Library, the Quad, the Ferguson Center, and more.
+If you haven’t yet, summer is a great time for a crowd-free campus tour of the university.
+Current students lead visitors on an in-depth walking tour of iconic campus spots like Gorgas Library, the Quad, the Ferguson Center, and more.
 If you don’t have time for a full guided tour, summer is still a great time to pick up a campus map and take a quick stroll through the common areas!

 Are you ready to savor summer in Tuscaloosa?
 Book your WestGate stay today!